SpiralLaser/Plants_Vs_Zombies/README.md

 Current win condition is if 15 or more turns have passed and there are no more zombies on the board, the player wins.
 On turn 15, a boss zombie will spawn.
 The boss zombie moves every 2nd turn and has 10 hp.
 If a zombie is already at the column 0 and the turn has ended, the player loses.

 Changes from last milestone:
-Graphic improvements on GUI with images of plants and zombies.
-More plants have been added, current roster consists of Sunflower, Peashooter, Twin Sunflower, Repeater, and Wallnut.
-An unlimited undo and redo button has been added.
+Undo and redo have been properly fixed.
+A save and load button has been added.
+The game now incorporates real-time into it.
+Every 5 seconds the game will progress 1  turn, so zombies will move or attack, and plants will do their actions as well.

+We also couldn't get the zombie animation working on time so we left it as a Z text.

 Current bugs:
-After a successful redo, plants are readded back to the view but zombies are not.
-However, zombies will still be in the game and you will be able to see them again after ending your turn.

-We also couldn't get the zombie animation working on time so we left it as a Z text.
+None

 # Contributions